umrover/mrover-ros/src/esw/odrive/README.md

 ---

+## Testing the motor using odrivetool

+1. Open up odrivetool.
+On the Jetson run `source ~/.mrover/build_env/bin/activate` and type `odrivetool`.
+2. Put the odrive in closed loop by doing `odrvX.axisY.requested_state = AXIS_STATE_CLOSED_LOOP_CONTROL`
+3. Set the velocity by doing `odrvX.axisY.controller.input_vel = [insert velocity]` where velocity is in turns per second.
+4. To get the actual speed it's going at, run `odrvX.axisY.encoder.vel_estimate` where it returns a number in turns per second.

+---

+## Getting a graph when tuning the control loops

+1. For velocity control you want to plot `odrvX.axisY.encoder.vel_estimate` and `odrvX.axisY.controller.input_vel`.
+2. Type in `start_liveplotter(lambda:[var1, var])` to get a graph.
+3. If it's saying from matplotlib_image does not exist, then in the odrive tool terminal, run `import matplotlib` and `matplotlib.use('GTKAgg')`
+4. Tune the control loops as you please, hopefully you are following a forum and/or know what you're doing (do not kill the ODrives/motors please!)

+---

 ## ODrive Errors

-If the ODrive throws an error, the program will change the state into an error state, then a disconnected state, then try to rearm (cleaning errors in between).
-This happens quickly.
-If the errors are still there, then this cycle will continuously happen.
-The user should be able to see state messages being published to the corresponding LCM topic, notifying the user of such transitions.
+If the ODrive throws an error, odrive_bridge will tell it to reboot.
+The error will be displayed in the terminal and the state will be displayed as ErrorState.
+Depending on which ODrive this happens on, either the front or back motors will be unresponsive for a minute until the ODrive finishes rebooting.
+The state will automatically change from DisconnectedState to Armed upon completion.

 ---

 ## USB Disconnects
-If the ODrive is disconnected from the USB port, the program will change into a disconnected state.
-It will stay at a disconnected state until a connection is reestablished, in which it will go back to an armed state.
+If the ODrive is disconnected from the USB port, odrive_bridge will print "ODrive has been unplugged" to the terminal, and will change the state to DisconnectedState until the connection is reestablished.
+At that point the state will automantically change to Armed.

 ---

-## Debugging (on the Jetson)
+## Checking if there are errors
 First make sure that the odrives.py is not running.
-In order to see if there are any ODrive errors, ssh into the Jetson \
-`$ ssh mrover@10.1.0.1` \
-`$ mrover` \
-The terminal should now display that you are on the Jetson.
-`$ cd ~/.mrover` \
-`$ source bin/activate` \
-`$ odrivetool` \
+Open up odrivetool.
+On the Jetson run `source ~/.mrover/build_env/bin/activate` and type `odrivetool`.
 `$ dump_errors(odrv0)` \
 `$ dump_errors(odrv1)`